J-Pouch Surgery Experiences and Advice Needed

 Jul 06, 2010 5:12 am

-I had an ileostomy last sept. and have done fine with it.
-I don't like it, but its bearable. (spelling?)
+I had an ileostomy last September and have done fine with it.
+I don't like it, but it's bearable. (spelling?)

-I have read about the J pouch, reversal, and have asked various drs. and anybody else I can get information from.
+I have read about the J pouch, reversal, and have asked various doctors and anybody else I can get information from.
 It seems most people have a gloomy report about it.
-They say things like, you might have to use the bathroom 10-20 times a day, there can be leakage at night, and other things I cant remember now.
-SO, what has been your experience, and that of the people in your support group?
-I would love to have it done IF I thought it would make life better, etc. Thanks for your response.
+They say things like, you might have to use the bathroom 10-20 times a day, there can be leakage at night, and other things I can't remember now.
+So, what has been your experience, and that of the people in your support group?
+I would love to have it done if I thought it would make life better, etc. Thanks for your response.

 Past Member